 The moustache says it all.
 Blonde, regal, brilliant, Canterbury.
 Cam is a founding conspirer and the photo man at Hello Zukeen.
 Cam talks a lot and takes great photographs.
 He specialises in music photography.
 Live music.
 That way, he can shamelessly drink on the job, talk to half the people there and fill his SD cards with too many photos.

 Sam Fraser-Baxter writes things.
 He’s another founding conspirer.
 Sam is from Auckland and can’t grow a moustache.
 He did some research on sharks one time.
 He enjoys pissing in his wetsuit, house music and writing about himself in third person.

 Will pushes pixels.
 If it wasn’t for Will, Hello Zukeen would be a sham of words and upside down photos.
-He’s stupidly talented and does many things for us including design, art direction and videographer.
+He’s stupidly talented and does many things for us including design, art direction and videography.
 Will is the third and final founding conspirer.
 We found Will after our first designer ran for the hills.
 He’s also a skilled painter.
 Will hails from Clyde, a quaint Central Otago town that resides below a large dam.
 Will has many nicknames.
 He’ll call to any of the following: Dan, Bill, Dill, Dillon, Weehan, Meehan, Weehands, Weekends, Hans, House Every Weehans.

 Callum Parsons is an Invers born, Dunedin transplant.
 He’s a man of unquestionable style that takes photographs of skateboarders.
 He’s pretty good at it too.
 We’ve been damn lucky to have Callum Parsons on board for all three iterations of Hello Zukeen.